wtam/AscendPlusIoTAzFn/2016-12-10-TofugearIotAzFn.md

 We spend quite sometimes hacking the [Apache Qpid Proton package](http://qpid.apache.org/proton/index.html) as there’s no IoTHub SDK support for Ruby which require AMQP1.0.
-We’ve no success after few tries and its also take too much effort if we look into using Ruby inline to wrap the [azure-iot-sdks C](https://github.com/Azure/azure-iot-sdks/tree/master/c) library.
+We’ve no success after few tries and it’s also take too much effort if we consider using Ruby inline to wrap the [azure-iot-sdks C](https://github.com/Azure/azure-iot-sdks/tree/master/c) library.
 To bypass the amqps connection challenge for Ruby worker, we decide to